Drawing from life

 I have to confess to having a model railway in my loft and I thought it might be interesting to capture one my locomotives as a drawing.
 I set this sill life up and photographed it in case it got distrubed.

-Soft pencils smudge really really easily, so being left handed I start on the right and have my lighting coming from the right so my hand does not cast a shadow where I am working
+Soft pencils smudge really really easily, and being left handed I start on the right and have my lighting coming from the right as well so my hand does not cast a shadow where I am working

 I am a leftie